mnov88/gdpred/content/Articles/Article 17.md

 ---
 title: "Article 17"
  subtitle: "Right to erasure (‘right to be forgotten’)"
 tags:
   - article
+type: "article"
 ---
 ## Right to erasure (‘right to be forgotten’)